 It’s not necessarily the ice that’s bad, but chewing on ice can damage enamel and make you susceptible to dental emergencies such as chipped, cracked, or broken teeth, or loosened crowns.
+You can visit Century Smile Dental website to avail treatment, but prevention is always better than cure.
 You can use your ice to chill beverages, but don’t chew on it.

 Just because they’re sold as a medicine doesn’t necessarily mean they are healthy for you.
 Cough drops are full of sugar to make them taste better.
 It’s really no different than eating hard candy.
 And not only do we often let a cough drop melt in our mouths to do its job, but multiple cough drops may be needed throughout the day, which is bad news for your teeth.
 On the bright side, there are several alternative natural remedies for a sore throat.